North Korea postpones reunions of war-torn families, to South's regret

-Six days of meetings between family members still separated six decades after the war had been due to start on Wednesday in the Mount Kumgang resort, just north of the militarized border.
+Six days of meetings between family members still separated six decades after the war had been due to start on Wednesday in the Mount Kumgang resort, just north of the militarised border.

-They had been seen as a step in furthering months of thaw in chilled relations compounded by the North's refusal to abandon its nuclear program, described as its "treasured sword".
+They had been seen as a step in furthering months of thaw in chilled relations compounded by the North's refusal to abandon its nuclear programme, described as its "treasured sword".

 South Korea said the pullout by Pyongyang "broke the hearts" of Koreans grieving for relatives they were unable to see.